 It is not an issue of what area of business you’re launching in.
 Any startup business owner, first and foremost, should find his or her first customers to ensure further success in the online business.
 But how to get first customers to an online store when you’re only starting, not all the work is done within your shopping platform, nobody in the online space doesn’t know much about you.
 In this post, we’ve collected the best practices in attracting the first buyers, and the real cases of our clients, the digital entrepreneurs, who got success at the pre-launching state and won the battle for their brand advocates from the very start.

-Best practices to find the first customers
+Best practices to get the first customers

 1 – Build a network around your brand